 The African lute with a distinct and unique sound

 The kora is the African lute from the coast of West African and belong to the chordophone family.
 It’s so much related to Harp and Lute but not the same as both.
 It can be refer to as a complex string instrument of African origin as it has around twenty-one (21) strings.
+Kora known as the African lute is one of the oldest African Instruments, that has been in existence since the 13th century.
+This was during the reign of Sundiata the great of the Mali Empire.
 The kora is a musical instrument of a class, it has just over three octaves with a distinct and soft sound.
 In fact, the sound and music of the Kora are very pleasant to the ear.

 Kora is played by musicians majorly for accompaniment of local poetry and sometime speech.
 There are some player that prefer attachment of metal rings to the neck of their instrument.
 These metal ring will rattle with a percussive buzzing sound when the Kora is playing and also serve as a natural amplifier.